These changes have been incorporated into the guide below.

 Exports from the UK to France must receive export clearance in the UK with a GMR and must be pre-declared for importation into France with MRN (Movement Reference Number) barcodes, issued by French customs.
 Barcodes can be in physical paper form or digital form (via a smart device).

 If drivers have multiple MRNs these must be grouped together using the Envelope Logistique service.
 This means they will then have one master MRN which will speed up the check in process.
 This service can be found here.

 Drivers must have all the relevant documentation before reaching the port or their goods will not be able to enter the terminal.
 P&O Ferries will not be able to process emails containing customs information at check-in.
-The image below from French customs shows which documents will need to be scanned in order to be able to enter France.

 Drivers will also need to have at least six months left on their passports to be able to enter into France.